 Our ambition is to increase understanding for other cultures and to strengthen the University’s role in the international knowledge community.
-We have a wide range of bilateral cooperation agreements with European universities both within the framework of the Erasmus programme and outside it.
-It is also involved in a number of projects in the Erasmus, Leonardo da Vinci, Tempus programmes and other European Union programmes and initiatives.
+We have a wide range of bilateral cooperation agreements with European and Nordic universities both within the framework of the Erasmus and Nordplus programme and outside it.
+The university is also involved in a number of projects in the Erasmus programme and other European Union programmes and initiatives.
 Further, Karlstad University was one of the founding members of the Compostela Group of Universities, a network of over eighty universities throughout Europe centred on the University of Santiago de Compostela.

 Cooperation with universities outside Europe is also of great importance and the University has agreements with institutions in many countries, including the US, Canada, Australia, Japan, India, South Africa, Korea, China and Latin America.
-For a number of years, the University has been an active member of the International Student Exchange Program (ISEP) and of the European University Association (EUA).
+For a number of years, the University has been an active member of a number of international netowrks such as Erasmus, Nordplus, Compostella, the European University Association (EUA) and the SANORD network, the Southern-African-Nordic-network.
+Most recently Karlstad is proud to become a member of the Nordic Centre in India.